chendaniely/animal_crossing/README.md

 ## Teaching

-This could be a decent teaching dataset cleaning data ... or it just helps us pay off our depts to Tom Nook, who knows.
+This could be a decent teaching dataset for cleaning data ... or it just helps us pay off our debts to Tom Nook, who knows.